-THE BAD: Ozito Cordless Drill 12V
+The Bad: Ozito Cordless Drill 12V

-You'll have to be quick about it though as the power supply on this unit lasts as long as a deordorised armpit in an olympic sprint.
+You'll have to be quick about it though as the power supply on this unit lasts as long as a deordorised armpit in an Olympic sprint.
 And unless you have an additional battery pack on hand, you don't get much time to work on your project at all.
 Apart from that, it does what it says it does and for under $30, you can't ask too much of it.

-Which of course leaves...
+Which, of course, leaves...

-THE UGLY: Ozito Cordless Line Trimmer 18V
+The Ugly: Ozito Cordless Line Trimmer 18V

 Oh god, oh god, oh god, what the hell is this thing?
-It's not a whipper snipper, it's not a line trimmer, in fact I'm not sure what it's supposed to be because it falls far short of any gardening work that it's supposed to perform.
+It's not a whipper snipper, it's not a line trimmer, in fact, I'm not sure what it's supposed to be because it falls far short of any gardening work that it's supposed to perform.

 Avoid like the plague.
 Or maybe use the rotary tool to cut your grass instead!